MannLabs/alphaquant/README.md

 AlphaQuant can be installed and used on all major operating systems (Windows, macOS and Linux).
 There are currently two different types of installation possible:

-* [**One-click GUI installer**](#one-click-gui) Choose this installation if you only want the GUI and/or keep things as simple as possible.
+* [**One-click GUI installer**](#one-click-gui-installation) Choose this installation if you only want the GUI and/or keep things as simple as possible.

 * [**Pip installer:**](#pip) Choose this installation if you want to use AlphaQuant as a Python package in an existing python 3.11 environment (e.g. a Jupyter notebook).
 If needed, the GUI can be installed with pip as well.

-* [**Developer installer:**](#developer-installation) Choose this installation if you are familiar with CLI tools, [conda](https://docs.conda.io/en/latest/) and Python.
+* [**Developer installation:**](#developer-installation) Choose this installation if you are familiar with CLI tools, [conda](https://docs.conda.io/en/latest/) and Python.
 This installation allows access to all available features of AlphaQuant and even allows to modify its source code directly.
 Generally, the developer version of AlphaQuant outperforms the precompiled versions which makes this the installation of choice for high-throughput experiments.

 ### One-click GUI installation
 Currently available for **MacOS**, **Windows**. **Linux** i.